coursera-dl/coursera-dl/README.md

 It is important that:

-* When reporting bugs against `coursera-dl`, please don't forget to include enough information so that you can help us help you:
-    * Is the problem happening with the latest version of the script?
-    * What operating system are you using?
-    * Do you have all the recommended versions of the modules?
-See them in the file `requirements.txt`.
-    * What is the course that you are trying to access?
-    * What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).
-    * What are the precise messages that you get?
-Please, copy and paste them.
-      Don't reword the messages.

 * Make sure the class name you are using corresponds to the resource name used in the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`